 1977/78: Newbold 9-15

 We reached the final courtesy of wins over Old Laurentian, Stoke Old Boys, Barkers Butts and Pinley but lost to Newbold in the final at Coundon Rd – apparently conceding a very dubious try.
 Our history book says we were ravaged with injuries which meant promotion for a number of second team players and an injured Chris Wheatley playing on the wing.
 There is an iconic black and white picture of Chris.
 Features of this season were the formation of the Kenilworth Pirates and the fact that Taff Phillips retired having played 392 games.
 Notable players during this time were Rich Bennett, Bruce Doe, Steve Sutherland, Ian Jamie, Jim Turner and Dave Simmons.
-20 years on from his first cup final Bruce Doe played in this final.